7 Things To Know Before Visiting Australia

 Both Australia and New Zealand try to keep their countries and territories pure, but it’s also unfortunate at times.
 When I was in Ireland, my friends from Melbourne couldn’t take souvenirs with seeds or plants back down under.

 I also learned this one from my friend in Melbourne that I met while I was in Ireland.
-Better read up on some other Aussie slang before your trip because they have loads of it.

-6. You’ve been pronouncing their cities wrong
+6. You’ve been pronouncing cities in australia wrong

 7. Australia is one of the coolest places on Earth